tekintopuz/ConvertAndSplitAudio/README.md

 # ConvertAndSplitAudio
 ConvertAndSplitAudio
-This script accepts anyu kind of audio and convert into wav and then split this file in any amount of time.Default it split into 1 minutes.
+This script accepts any kind of audio and convert into wav and then split this file in any amount of time.Default it split into 1 minutes.